COPYRIGHT (C) 1984-2010 MERRILL CONSULTANTS DALLAS TEXAS USA

 is specified either as a dataset option or as a LIBNAME option, SAS

 does compress tape output datasets.
-I'm not sure why you would want
+This could be required if you

 the dataset level.
 For example, if you use COMPRESS=YES option on